How to

 from having to remember, or from having to choose when to update them.

-sites with HTTPS or SSL connections
+Use sites with HTTPS or SSL connections

 Using sites that are hosted on an HTTPS (Hypertext Transfer Protocol Secure), which